jonopowell/secret-scanner-tests/README.md

  - gitleaks
    - Go application, builds itself in a docker container
    - Needs python and python-pip because it relies on pre-commit to work
+   - In my tests it didn't work on commit and had to be invoked separately

  - git-secrets
    - Bash Scripts